MathisRosenhauer/libaec/README.md

 statistics.
 Larger blocks create less overhead but can be less efficient if source statistics change across the block.

-`rsi` sets the reference sample interval.
+`rsi` sets the reference sample interval in blocks.
 A large RSI will improve performance and efficiency.
 It will also increase memory requirements since internal buffering is based on RSI size.
-A smaller RSI may be desirable in situations where each RSI will be packetized and possible error propagation has to be minimized.
+A smaller RSI may be desirable in situations where errors could occur in the transmission of encoded data and the resulting propagation of errors in decoded data has to be minimized.

 ### Flags: